lm-sys/RouteLLM/README.md

 INFO:     Uvicorn running on http://0.0.0.0:6060 (Press CTRL+C to quit)
 ```

-Once the server is launched, you can also launch a local router chatbot to experiment with how different messages are routed.
+Once the server is launched, you can host a local router chatbot to see how different messages are routed.
 ```
 python -m examples.router_chat --router mf --threshold 0.11593
 ```